2022–23 Portland Pilots women's basketball team

 The 2022–23 Portland Pilots women's basketball team represented the University of Portland in the 2022–23 NCAA Division I women's basketball season.
 The Pilots were led by fourth-year coach Michael Meek.
 They played their homes games at Chiles Center and were members of the West Coast Conference (WCC).

 Previous season

 The Pilots finished the season at 20–11 and 8–7 in WCC play, to finish in fourth place.
 They defeated in the quarterfinals WCC women's tournament to Loyola Marymount before losing to BYU in the semifinals.
-They received an at-large bid to the WNIT they defeated Colorado State in the first round before losing to Oregon State in second round.
+They received an at-large bid to the WNIT, where they defeated Colorado State in the first round before losing to Oregon State in the second round.

 Offseason

 Departures

 Due to COVID-19 disruptions throughout NCAA sports in 2020–21, the NCAA announced that the 2020–21 season would not count against the athletic eligibility of any individual involved in an NCAA winter sport, including women's basketball.
 This meant that all seniors in 2020–21 had the option to return for 2021–22.